owenlamont/uv-secure/README.md

 ## Related Work and Motivation

-I created this package as I wanted a dependency vulnerability scanner but I wasn't completely happy with the options that seemed available.
-I use [uv](https://docs.astral.sh/uv/) and wanted something that works with uv.lock files but neither of the main package options I found fitted my requirements:
+I created this package as I wanted a dependency vulnerability scanner but I wasn't completely happy with the options that were available.
+I use [uv](https://docs.astral.sh/uv/) and wanted something that works with uv.lock files but neither of the main package options I found were as frictionless as I had hoped:

 - [pip-audit](https://pypi.org/project/pip-audit/) uv-secure is very much based on doing the same vulnerability check that pip-audit does using PyPi's json API. pip-audit